qimijoy/stylelint-config/README.md

 ```

 ## Adding new configurations
-Put the configurations in the configs folder
+Put the configurations in the configs folder.
+Each configuration is an ES-module that exports an object.